- Sixth Form Home

 How you’ll be assessed

-Assessment takes place as an on-going process for each of the units and includes the submission of CD recordings and supporting paperwork.
+Assessment takes place as an on-going process for each of the units.
+There is a 15 hour exam over 2 weeks in May of the first year where students will produce Music to a client brief.
 Emphasis is on practical work and there is no formal final written exam.

-Level: BTEC Subsidiary Diploma (2 year course equivalent to 1 A Level).
+Level: BTEC Level 3 National Extended Certificate in Music Technology (2 year course equivalent to 1 A Level).

 GCSE grade 4 in either English or Maths.